Application-Aware Benchmarking on NISQ Hardware using Expectation Value Fidelities: Code and data availability

 \section{Code and data availability}

-All program code, simulation and measurement results produced over the course of this research are available in the associated GitHub repository \cite{Github}.
-Also available there is the hardware calibration data for the \texttt{ibm\textunderscore brisbane device} available at the time that our circuits were run.
+All program code, simulation and measurement results produced over the course of this research are available in an associated GitHub repository \cite{Github}.
+Also available there is the hardware calibration data for the \texttt{ibm\textunderscore brisbane} device available at the times that our circuits were run. \\